Exhaust Manifold Gasket Replacement

 Keep in mind:

 Sometimes an exhaust manifold starts to leak because a mounting bolt has broken.
-If this happens, the mechanic will have to remove the broken bolt or stud, which can increase the labor time needed to fix the problem.
+If this happens, the mechanic will have to remove the broken bolt or stud, increasing the labour time needed to fix the problem.
 Your mechanic may charge you an additional fee, depending on the severity of the situation.

 How it’s done: